julianchurchill/text-adventure/README.md

   - DONE Stick and glowing embers - "You can try to beat the embers out but the damage has already been done."
   - DONE Stick and the fell beast - "Really?
 Do you want to fight the beast or play with it?"
 - Add embedded images at suitable places with <img src=""/> tags
+  - DONE Spiky-toothed goober (large vicious fish)
-  - Examples:
+  - DONE Portcullis
   - Fell beast (hairless dog with fiery eyes)
   - Mushrooms
-    - Spiky-toothed goober (large vicious fish)
   - Barrelling goon (big fur ball, shooting about like pinball)

 Features